MachineLearningMike/Mozaic_Architecture/Architecture/Architecture.md

 **For any asset move plan, there exists a unique asset move plan that is regular and equivalent to the original plan.**
 <br>

-Below comes ab example of irregular asset move plan:
+Below comes ab example of irregular asset move plan, whatever amount of value the arrows carry:

 <p align="center">
   <img src=".\Irregular asset moves.PNG" width="1280" title="high-level use cases" style="page-break-after: avoid;">
 </p>

-The above asset move plan can be regularized to the following regular asset move plan:
+The above asset move plan can be regularized to the following regular asset move plan, with one less inter-chain move and one less intra-chain move:

 <p align="center">
   <img src=".\Regular asset moves.PNG" width="1280" title="high-level use cases" style="page-break-before: avoid;">